 With any form of small business financing, a crucial step is to take a hard look at both the positives and negatives of your chosen method of funding.
 Especially when taking money from investors or utilizing debt-based financing, the way you fund your business can have lasting impacts for years to come.
 Let’s take a closer look at some of the advantages and challenges of SBA-backed funding.

 The Advantages of SBA Funding

-- Combine financing.
 The ability to combine SBA with other funding options, such as ROBS or Portfolio loans, for the down payment makes it one of the most flexible financing options available for small business owners.
-This allows a small business to increase their borrowing power beyond the cash they have in the bank.
-Some will even can accept a HELOC as a down payment option, but the key is the SBA guidelines say only if your global cash flow can support the repayment.
-As we have said before requirement change from lender to lender so make sure you find one that works with how you plan to fund your down payment.
+This allows a small business to increase their borrowing power beyond the cash they have in the bank — only if your global cash flow can support the repayment.
+As we have said before, requirements change from lender to lender.
+Make sure you find one that works with how you plan to fund your down payment.

 The Challenges of Obtaining an SBA Loan

 Beyond the lengthy application process and challenges of identifying the right bank, there are additional hurdles to obtaining an SBA loan.
 These challenges may or may not make a difference when deciding if an SBA loan is the right funding for you, but you should be fully aware of any potential obstacles.

 - Required collateral.
 Even though the SBA guarantees most of the loan for the lender, collateral is still (almost always) required to secure the loan.
 As the borrower, you’ll be required to put up your most valuable assets — typically your home — as collateral for the loan.

 - Inconsistencies With Banks.
 One of the most challenging aspects of SBA lending is finding the right bank to approve your loan.
 It’s not uncommon to be rejected for lending by one bank, but approved by another.
 This means to obtain funding, you likely need to apply with multiple banks and complete multiple applications.